-The important difference between reserves and provisions is their nature.
+The key difference between reserves and provisions relates to their nature.

-A Provision is created in respect of a loss or expense that is most likely to happen in the near future.
+A provision is created in respect of a loss or expense that is most likely to happen in the near future.
 For example, provisions for bad debts are created because a business knows out of experience that some of its debtors will fail to fully settle their dues.

-A Reserve, on the other hand, is an appropriation of profit, i.e. it is created out of profits.
-Instead of crediting the entire profit to current accounts of partners, a part is transferred to the reserve account.
+A reserve, on the other hand, is an appropriation of profit (i.e., it is created out of profits).
+Instead of crediting the entire profit to the partners’ current accounts, a portion is transferred to the reserve account.

 The aim is not to cover a potential loss but to allow the growth or expansion of the business.